 The evidence presented here is not meant to be comprehensive.
-What is offered is indicative of patterns of behaviour that support our view that Jersey and tax havens like it remain committed to the maintenance of the key elements which maintain them as tax havens, namely:
+I have neither the time nor the resources to present such a case.
+What is offered is indicative of patterns of behaviour that support our view that Jersey and tax havens like it remain committed to the maintenance of the key elements that maintain them as tax havens, which are6:

 - 1. No or nominal taxation on the relevant income. - 2.
 Lack of effective exchange of information for tax purposes. - 3.
 Lack of transparency of the tax or regulatory regime (e.g. excessive banking secrecy; inadequate access to beneficial ownership information, etc.) which may limit the availability of, or the access to, information when it is needed for tax examinations or investigations. - 4.
-Lack of a requirement that activities have economic substance (e.g. the existence of shell companies).
+Lack of a requirement that activities be substantial (e.g. the existence of shell companies).